OpenBioLink/ITO/README.md

 ### Using ITO

-The ITO model is made available as an OWL (Web Ontology Language) file.
-You can use the [Protege ontology editor](https://protege.stanford.edu/) to explore and edit the ontology.
+ITO is made available as an OWL (Web Ontology Language) file.
+You can use the [Protege ontology editor](https://protege.stanford.edu/) to explore and edit the resource.
 You can use a wide variety of frameworks for OWL, RDF and the SPARQL graph query language to access and query the ontology.
-We recommend using the [Owlready2](https://pythonhosted.org/Owlready2/) Python library.
+We recommend using the [Blazegraph](https://blazegraph.com/) triple store.

 Example: [Google Colab notebook demonstrating SPARQL queries with ITO](https://colab.research.google.com/drive/1g3gDgakBcmAfIi4opXX99KXB7yALK66S?usp=sharing).